CompuTec/computec-docs/docs/pdc/administrator-guide/setting-up-the-application/overview.md

 ### Connecting

 1. Click the Save button after setting up all the required settings.
 This saves typed-in data and displays the log-in form.
-2. Click Connect in the upper menu:
+2. Click Connect in the upper menu.
 3. Now, you can log in using CompuTec PDC login and CompuTec PDC password in the Login and Password fields, respectively.
 The connection status is communicated in the lower part of the screen.

    ![Log In](./media/setting-up-the-application/log-in-connected.webp)